 Sr. Josephine Plazzer

 he Mass of Religious Profession for Sr. Josephine Plazzer took one and a half hours after which guests were invited over to the Chapter House of the Dominicans for refreshments.
-It was a joyous occasion and the Aussies that were there felt a great pride knowing that one of our own has responded to the vocation of consecrated life, even if she did have to come to Rome to realise it.
+It was a joyous occasion and the Aussies that were there felt a great pride knowing that one of our

+own has responded to the vocation of

+consecrated life, even if she did have

+to come to Rome to realise it.

 On the feast of the Annunciation (25th March 2011) a young Australian friend, Jo.
-Plazzer made her religious profession with the Community of the
+Plazzer made her religious very dark inside.)